AET-CS/aet-cs.github.io/white/2025/CS12/tictactoe/day3.md

+---
-# Tic Tac Toe Player
+title: Tic Tac Toe Player
+---

 Modify your code so that you a class **MyPlayer** with a method **getMove(String board, char player)**.
 When `getMove` is called, return an int 1-9 for the move your player wants to make.